Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolRoleMember.md

 ```

 ## DESCRIPTION
-The **Add-MsolRoleMember** cmdlet is used to add a member to a role.
+The **Add-MsolRoleMember** cmdlet is used to add a member to an administrator role.
-Currently, only Users and ServicePrincipals can be added to a role (adding a security group is not supported).
+Currently, only users and service principals can be added to a role.
+Adding a security group is not supported.

 ## EXAMPLES

-### Example 1:
+### Example 1: Add a member to an administrator role
 ```
 PS C:\> Add-MsolRoleMember -RoleName "Company Administrator" -RoleMemberEmailAddress "elisadaugherty@contoso.com"
 ```

 This command adds elisadaugherty@contoso.com to the Company Administrator role.
-To get the list of values for RoleName, use the Get-MsolRole cmdlet.
+To get the list of values for the _RoleName_ parameter, use the [Get-MsolRole](./Get-MsolRole.md) cmdlet.

 ## PARAMETERS

 ### -RoleMemberEmailAddress
-The object ID of the member to add.
+Specifies the member to add.
-For users, this should be the user ID.
-Only users can be added to a role (adding a security group is not supported).
-Either RoleMemberEmailAddress or RoleMemberObjectId should be provided.
+Specify either the _RoleMemberEmailAddress_ or _RoleMemberObjectId_ parameter.

 ```yaml
 Type: String